|eSub - ProView||Australian Succession Law - eSub||10/11/2013||41587763||N/A||

 Assisting practitioners, Australian Succession Law (ASL) is the first and only subscription service currently available to address the laws with respect to wills, intestacy, administration and probate and family provision Australia-wide.

-The team was led by succession law specialist David Haines QC.
-The current expert team of practitioner authors includes barrister Leonie Englefield, administration and probate solicitor Madeleine Harland (named South Australian Young Lawyer of the Year in 2011), and solicitor Peter Worrall, whose legal expertise is in estate planning, trusts and related commercial law.
+The current expert team of practitioner authors includes barrister Leonie Englefield and administration and probate solicitor Madeleine Harland (named South Australian Young Lawyer of the Year in 2011).

 Extensive commentary covers all jurisdictions, acknowledging uniformity and highlighting differences, making cross-border practice more accessible.
-From 2011, commentary on estate planning was also included in the publication, complementing the coverage of superannuation death benefits in the family provision materials.
+Commentary on estate planning is also included in the publication, complementing the coverage of superannuation death benefits in the family provision materials.

 Legislation relevant to succession law and trustees from each state and territory is reproduced and regularly updated to reflect the changes through the progressive introduction of the uniform succession laws.
 The text of the model laws is also reproduced for users’ reference.
 ASL is updated approximately four times per year to ensure currency of both legislation and commentary.